kuangyu0801/kuangyu0801.github.io/README.md

 Seeing my code actually work in real-world environment, not just some self-simulation environment is really satisfying!
 All the theory, algorithm, HW/SW implementation works hand-in hand
 ## **7. What can you do for us that other candidates can't?**
-- highly-motivated in area of software and cloud, also
+- highly-motivated in area of software and cloud
 - fast learner
-- team player, technically wise i have participated in 3 large project across team
+- team player from previous work experience, technically wise i have participated in 3 large project across team
 - rigorous programming with  6K code lines, reviewed and maintained 20K code lines in C/C++
 ## **8. What are three positive things your last boss would say about you?**
 - delivery guarantee
 - self-motivating
-- perseverance, responsibility
+- perseverance

 ## **9. What salary are you seeking?**
-- 1,500 pro Monat
+- 1,500 pro Monat als intern
-- 100,000 pro Jahre
+- 100,000 pro Jahre als FullTime

 ## **10. If you were an animal, which one would you want to be?**

 ## ** Why do you want to study another master in Germany**
-- i believe in formal
+- i believe in formal education

 # [Behavioral interview questions](https://www.monster.com/career-advice/article/100-potential-interview-questions)